Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Conclusions and future work

 \section{Conclusions and future work}

-In this work we obtained the stable throughput region, and investigated the delay analysis of a relay-assisted cooperative wireless network with MPR capabilities and adaptive transmission policy.
-By applying the stochastic dominance technique we obtained the stability region under general MPR both for the asymmetric network of two source-users, two-relay nodes, and for the symmetric model of $N$ users.
-In addition, we provided the aggregate throughput and the throughput per user in terms of closed form expressions.
+In this work, we focused on the performance analysis of a relay-assisted cooperative wireless network with MPR capabilities and adaptive transmission policy.
+By applying the stochastic dominance technique we obtained the stability region under general MPR both for the asymmetric network of two-sources, two-relay nodes, and for the symmetric model of $N$-sources.
+In addition, we provided the aggregate throughput and the throughput per source in terms of closed form expressions.

-We investigated the fundamental problem of delay analysis, and for the asymmetric network of two-users, two-relays we performed a detailed mathematical analysis, which led to the determination of the generating function of the stationary joint queue length distribution of relay nodes in terms of a solution of a Riemann-Hilbert boundary value problem.
-For the symmetrical model, closed form expressions for the expected delay at each relay node were also derived without the need of solving a boundary value problem.
-Extensive numerical results were obtained providing insights in the system performance.
+We investigated the fundamental problem of characterizing the delay performance in an asymmetric network of two-sources, two-relays, by performing a detailed mathematical analysis, which led to the determination of the generating function of the stationary joint queue length distribution of relay nodes with the aid of the theory of boundary value problems.
+For the symmetrical network, closed form expressions for the expected delay at each relay node were derived without the need of solving a boundary value problem.
+We obtained extensive numerical results providing insights in the system performance.

-In a future work we plan to investigate the stable throughput and delay for the case of a completely random access network, where there is no coordination between source users and relays.
-A challenging task will be the extension to the case of more than two relay nodes.
-The investigation of such a network is an open problem, and using our current work as a building block we plan to investigate the possibility of obtaining at least some bounds for the expected delay at relay nodes.
+In a future work we plan to generalize our work to the case of a completely random access network with no coordination among sources and relays.
+A challenging task is the investigation of the delay for a network with arbitrary number of relay nodes.
+This work will serve as a building block in order to obtain bounds for the expected delay at relay nodes.
+Moreover, we aim to investigate the time the relays get empty for the first time.
+This result will help us to optimize their transmission parameters in order to minimize the delay.